 Botox is a known drug that weakens or paralyzes your muscles.
 If used In small doses, Botox injection can reduce fine lines and skin wrinkles and help treat some medical conditions.
-Botox is a protein made from Botulinum toxin, produced by the bacterium Clostridium botulinum.
+Botox is a protein made from Botulinum toxin injection – produced by the bacterium Clostridium botulinum.
 This is the same toxin that causes botulism.

 What is Botox Injection?

 Botox injection is noted primarily for its ability to reduce the appearance of your facial wrinkles.
 However, cosmetic treatments also use Botox injections.
-You can also use them to treat conditions like excessive sweating, neck spasms, an overactive bladder, and lazy eye.
+You can also use them to treat conditions like excessive sweating (underarm sweating), neck spasms or neck pain, an overactive bladder, and lazy eye.
 Your doctor might also use Botox injection that may help prevent chronic migraines.

 Botox injections use a toxin called onobotulinumtoxinA, which is responsible for temporarily preventing your muscle from moving and contracting.
 Microbe produces this toxin that causes botulism, which is a type of food poisoning.

 Botox was the drug that used botulinum toxin.
 Other products are also available today.
 Each one of them is a little different from the other when it comes to dosage units.